pomme-clic/s-money-documentation/docs/docs/kyc/conformity.md

 For businesses, the self certification is not fully automated and will need to be supplied in pdf format.
 The self certification vs tax information will be part of KYC checks.
 </Highlight>

-Here after are two examples or businesses :
+Here after are two examples for businesses that covers most of the business cases (ie non financial businesses) :
 - First a non US business customer providing its taxation information correctly in coherency with its personal informations and selfcertification.

 <Image src="docs/Compliance-Tax-Info-Business-NonUS.png" alt="usecase 1"/>